Chamal1120/macbookpro-12-1-linux-fix-files/README.md

 > 2. For Youtube HW acceleration and to fix batttery drain issues you should disable AV1 and VP9 codecs in the browser.
 You can use `enhanced-h264ify` browser extension for this .(firefox or a fork of firefox is always recommmended)
 > 3. If you need a quick setup, use my dotfiles from [this repo.](https://github.com/Chamal1120/dotfiles-linux-hyprland/tree/main)

+## Contributing

+This is an open source project started coz I don't want anyone else to go through the same hell that I went.
+So any **contribution to make this even better at least a little bit is always welcome**.

 ## Thank You

 Huge thank to all the contributors of the softwares that I have used here and all the people who posted and answered the questions in reddit threads, arch wiki, stack overflow and stack exchange.

-If you think this was helpful to you please star the repo and share with others whome who think might be struggling to fix these issues.
+If you think this was helpful to you please star the repo and share so others can discover too.